 Metal Cored Welding Wire

-Metal cored gas-shielded wire combines the high deposition rates of a flux cored wire with the high efficiencies of a solid wire.
+Metal cored wires combine the high deposition rates of flux cored wires with the high efficiencies of solid wires to improve productivity.

 In addition, a high quality metal-cored wire like KOBE MX-A70C6LF or NIPPON SM-3A runs much cleaner and smoother than solid wire - which means less wear and tear on tips, liners, drive rollers, etc, leading to savings in other consumable costs as well.